UK Tel : 01405 862917

 Fitness Levels & Experience

-As we've said above the common sense principle of 'don't bite off more than you can chew' is particularly applicable to lengthy, challenging and high altitude trekking & activity holidays.
+The common sense principle of 'don't bite off more than you can chew' is particularly applicable to lengthy, challenging and high altitude trekking & activity holidays and short treks too..
 Whilst we appreciate that some people do wish to challenge themselves on their trekking/active holidays, and others prefer to be within their known comfort and capability zones, it is crucial that you choose a trek/activity that is not beyond your capabilities.
 The consequences of finding out that the trek/activity you've started is beyond your capabilities has the potential to be catastrophic and most probably very costly financially for you.
-We suggest respectfully that the Himalaya is not the place to find out that your travel insurance does not cover you for helicopter evacuation if you find yourself in such a position.
-Sure, in an emergency situation your travel insurance should cover you for heli-evac, but not for non-emergencies e.g. too tired.....can't do it etc. So, please, please be honest to yourself as to your health, fitness and experience before choosing your active holiday.
+We suggest respectfully that the Himalayas is not the place to find out that the trek you've chosen is too difficult for you.
+So, please, please be honest to yourself as to your health, fitness and experience before choosing your active holiday.
 If you don't like walking and wilderness, then trekking is not for you.

-We will never say "don't worry, you'll be fine", but we are always more than happy to chat about each particular itinerary in detail to help you decide which is most appropriate.
-Naturally, we can wax lyrical about the beauty of the landscapes etc, but we'll always endeavour to give you the reality check stuff we think you will need.
-With multi-activity holidays the same principles apply.
-Choose the types and levels of activity that you enjoy.
-That's what tailor-made Himalayan holidays are all about, tailoring them to your level.
+In the Himalayas there is no such thing as "easy"!
 We give each trek and activity holiday a grade e.g. easy, moderate, challenging, very challenging as well as an indication as to the number of days spent being active and the highest altitude.
 We fully understand that words like 'easy', 'moderate' etc are just that.....words, and that we all have our own views as to what is easy, challenging and so on.
 We use such wordage purely for the purposes of 'at a glance', and as such are based on trekking and actvities by Himalayan and general mountain walking/activity standards.
-After all, a walk/bike ride in your local park, walking along a canal towpath etc is easy.
-But, this in no way compares to an easy Himalayan trek.
-Even on an itinerary that may be described overall as 'moderate', some days may be relatively easy and some days particularly challenging.
-For each active day we endeavour to provide you with information such as the total amount of hours spent walking, how much up and down there will be as well as altitude gain.
-Timings are always approximate and do not include rest stops & refreshment breaks.
-They are an estimated indicator as to how much you may be active each day and are based on the assumed times that a regular, healthy, experienced mountain walker or active person with a good level of fitness may take.
-Clearly it is impossible to estimate how long each days activity would be for yourself.
-So, when choosing a holiday be clear in your own mind what each day involves.
-If there is any element of doubt, do please have a chat with us and we'll give you all the information we can.
 We find that providing daily walking distances can be very misleading, particularly for inexperienced trekkers.
 There's a very big difference between a 5km walk on level ground to a 5km walk that is all uphill and at high altitude.
 The trek to the Annapurna Sanctuary is indicative of this.
 Each days walk (distance wise) isn't particularly far but most days are either very steep uphill or downhill, as well as being at high enough altitude to make them even harder.

 Trekking Lodges aka 'Teahouses' (Nepal Only)